-For a storm to be categorized as a tropical cyclone, it must be a warm core (or center) low pressure system without any "front" attached, develop over tropical or near tropical waters, and have a closed circular wind circulation around a well-defined center.
+For a storm to be categorized as a tropical cyclone, it must be a warm core (or center) low pressure system without any front attached.
+It must also develop over tropical or near tropical waters and have a closed circular wind circulation around a well-defined center.

 Tropical cyclones are powered by warm tropical ocean waters and a warm, moist atmosphere.
 Hurricanes are typically steered by easterly winds, generally south of 25° north latitude and by low- to mid-level westerly winds north of 25° north latitude.
 There are several favorable environmental conditions that must be in place before a tropical cyclone can form.
 They are:

 - Warm ocean waters (at least 80°F/27°C) throughout a depth of about 150 ft.
 (46 m).

 - An atmosphere that cools fast enough with height such that it is potentially unstable to moist convection.

 - Relatively moist air near the mid-level of the troposphere (16,000 ft/4,900 m).

 - Generally a minimum distance of at least 300 miles (480 km) from the equator.